 If the cancer returns after the original treatment, it is called recurrent disease.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).
 Recurrence is most common within the first 2 years after Ewing sarcoma treatment has finished.
 But late recurrences that develop up to 5 years after treatment are more common with Ewing sarcoma than with other types of cancers in this age group.

-If there is a recurrence, a new cycle of testing will begin again to learn as much as possible about the recurrence.
+If a recurrence happens, a new cycle of testing will begin again to learn as much as possible about it.
 After this testing is done, the doctor will talk about the treatment options with you.
 The next round of treatment will depend on where and when the cancer recurred and how it was first treated.
 The doctor may recommend chemotherapy, including cyclophosphamide (available as a generic drug) and irinotecan (Camptosar), temozolomide (Temodar), and topotecan (Hycamtin, Brakiva); radiation therapy; and/or surgery to remove new tumors.
 Bone marrow/stem cell transplantation may also be recommended.

-The doctor may suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
-Or they may suggest having the tumor analyzed for changes in genes that can be targeted by specific drugs.
+The doctor may suggest clinical trials that are studying new ways to treat recurrent Ewing sarcoma.
+Or, they may suggest having the tumor analyzed for changes in genes that can be targeted by specific drugs.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

-People with recurrent Ewing sarcoma and their family often experience emotions such as disbelief or fear.
-You are encouraged to talk with the health care team about these feelings and ask about support services to help your family cope.
+People with recurrent Ewing sarcoma and their family sometimes experience emotions such as disbelief or fear.
+You are encouraged to talk with your child's health care team about these feelings and ask about support services to help your family cope.
 Learn more about dealing with a recurrence.

 If treatment does not work